 St. James Village Reno

-Nestled just north of Reno in the Sierra Nevada foothills is the beautiful gated community of St. James Village.
+Nestled just north of Reno in the Sierra Nevada foothills is the beautiful community of St. James Village.
 It’s the perfect combination of refined city life and rarified country elegance that creates a high-quality residential area.
 Please feel free to contact us with any questions or concerns about the area and you can get started living in your dream house today!